Headstorm/foundry-ui/packages/hs-react-ui/README.md

 ![hello world car](./public/Images/hello-world.png)

 In this hello world example, you can see the Card component has preset styling for the Container and Body components that come right out of the box.
-Rasa components are wrapped in a container element.
+Foundry components are wrapped in a container element.
 See the `CardContainer` and `Body` base configurations below.
 It is recommended that you check out the component's source code to see what styles are included.

 ```
 // /hs-react-ui/src/components/Card/Card.tsx